romain-louvet/GettingAndCleaningData/CodeBook.md

 This document describes any transformations performed with "run_analysis.R" script in order to clean up a raw data set and creating a tidy data set which would meet the requirements of the "Getting and Cleaning Data Course Project" assignment.

-For more informations, see "README.md"
+For more information, see "README.md"

 ## General script description